CC-RMD-EpiBio/QA4IE/README.md

 - ```data/annotations``` synthetic notes annotated using the mobility schema

 To use the tool you will first need to update the information inside the config file.
+Including the absolute paths for your input and output directories.
 Afterwards, to run the tool just run,
 ```
 python app.py <path_to_config_file>
 ```